ppy/osu-wiki/news/2025/2025-10-14-project-loved-october-2025.md

 222 BPM, 3:26 | 2.66★, 3.43★, 5.02★, 6.85★, 7.55★\
 *description written by [chiv](https://osu.ppy.sh/users/6701656)*

 SOOOO...
-Project Loved actually reached out... and now THEY want to love Toosenbo....
+Project Loved actually reached out... and now THEY want to love *Toosenbo*....

 Straight from OWC '23, fooders and funny deliver a masterclass in awkward aim with their map of wowaka – Toosenbo.
-This first wildcard pick of the month pulls no punches - the constant off-angle jumps and dense rhythms will keep you on edge from start to finish as you try to follow in [xootynator](https://osu.ppy.sh/users/3717598)'s footsteps.
+This first wildcard pick of the month pulls no punches — the constant off-angle jumps and dense rhythms will keep you on edge from start to finish as you try to follow in [xootynator](https://osu.ppy.sh/users/3717598)'s footsteps.
 Every section demands control, precision, and a little bit of stubbornness to push through.
-It's the kind of map that tests your fundamentals in all the right (and wrong) ways - a true standout for those who love a challenge.
+It's the kind of map that tests your fundamentals in all the right (and wrong) ways — a true standout for those who love a challenge.

 Vote yes to get your 300K!